 - If the price was converted correctly, check to see if the reported price is correct, possibly by asking a key informant from the market;

-- If the price is correct, speak with traders to understand the reason for price difference.
+- If the price is correct, speak with traders to understand the reason other price difference.

-- Combine price monitoring with volume monitoring as it is difficult to analyse market price trends without volume trends.
+- Combine price monitoring with volume monitoring: as it is difficult to analyze market price trends without volume trends.

 More information regarding price monitoring (although limited to food price monitoring) can be found in the MARKit: http://www.crs.org/our-work-overseas/research-publications/markit